jannikls/jannikls.github.io/index.md

 layout: default2
 permalink: /
 ---
-I am a [physicist](/theoretical-physics/), investor, and [researcher](/research/).
+I am a [physicist](/theoretical-physics/), investor, and researcher.
 I am an investor at Founders Fund and live in the Bay Area.
 Home is Hamburg, Germany.

 I left a theoretical physics degree at a young age.
 My research focus was on galaxy simulations and star formations.
 I always cared about increasing the number of scientific and technological breakthroughs.
 Unfortunately, I found universities to be failing at this.
 My obsession with physics was preceeded by an interest in programming and deep learning.

 Today, I am helping to build and invest in technologies that matter.
-I would love to see more young, ambitious people work on revolutionary technologies, like nano bots, whole-human-body simlulations on a cellular level, or eradicating the flu.
+I would love to see more young, ambitious people work on revolutionary technologies, like nano bots, whole-human-body simlulations on a cellular level, and [more](/research/).

 I am grateful that my blog, [The Schilling Point](https://www.theschillingpoint.com), is supported by [Emergent Ventures](https://www.mercatus.org/emergent-ventures).
 Recent intellectual interests include nano technology, Spinoza, and the history of the Roman Republic.